-Daramalan College is committed to ensuring that it provides a safe and healthy working environment in accordance with its legal obligation (The Work Health and Safety Act 2011) and its commitment to the well-being of all students, staff, volunteers, contractors and visitors.
-This policy applies to every person who comes onto school property for any approved activity and is based on the Gospel values of personal responsibility and justice.
+Daramalan College is committed to ensuring that it provides a safe and healthy working environment in accordance with its 1 2al obligation (The Work Health and Safety Act 2011) and its commitment to the well-being of all studer 3, staff, volunteers, contractors and visitors.
+This policy applies to every person who comes onto school property for an approved activity and is based on the Gospel values of personal responsibility and justice.

-Daramalan College ensures its workplace and workplace activities are safe and healthy as far as practicable for staff, students, volunteers, visitors and contractors and that it meets all statutory responsibilities as an employer.
-All staff, students and management are responsible for keeping the campus safe for themselves and others.
+Daramalan College ensures as workplace and workplace activities are safe and healthy as far as practicable for staff, students, volunteers, visite s and antractors and that it meets all statutory responsibilities as an employer.
+All staff, students and management are repossible for keeping the campus safe for themselves and others.

-- 1. Staff and students are informed annually about their responsibilities in relation to Workplace Health and Safety (WHS) and the processes for reporting and progressing WHS issues. - 2.
-The WHS Committee has responsibility for undertaking regular reviews of the College's safety policies and practices and for documenting reports and findings provided to the Committee. - 3.
-Information about WHS matters as well as forms for reporting and records of meetings are available to all staff on the College Intranet. - 4.
+- 1. Staff and students are informed an ally about their responsibilities in relation to Workplace Health and Safety (WHS) and the processes for reportional progressing WHS issues. - 2.
+The WHS Committee has responsibility foundertaking regular reviews of the College's safety policies and practices and for documenting reports and indings provided to the Committee. - 3.
+Information about WHS matters as well as form for porting and records of meetings are available to all staff on the College Intranet. - 4.
 Audits of the College facilities are scheduled in a cyclical manner to ascertain that all areas of the College are safe from hazards. - 5.
-The College continually reviews its policies and procedures to verify that it remains compliant with current WHS legislation. - 6.
-The WHS Committee reports to the Principal and to the Finance, Audit and Risk Management (FARM) Committee on a regular basis on issues that have arisen and activities undertaken.
+The College continually reviews its policies and procedures very that it remains compliant with current WHS legislation. - 6.
+The WHS Committee reports to the Principal and to the Finan Aud and Risk Management (FARM) Committee on a regular basis on issues that have arisen and act vitics undertaken.